How Making Post-Op Phone Calls Can Help You Increase Patient Loyalty

 The second reason – and this is an important one – is that it reinforces the patient’s belief that you care about them.
 It’s easy for patients to feel like they’re just a number to their healthcare provider.
 This includes dentists.

 Reaching out to patients after they’ve had oral surgery can build the patient-dentist relationship and make them feel loyal and more connected to you and your staff.
-Considering that it costs far more to get a new patient than to retain an existing one, a quick post-op phone call is a worthwhile investment of you and your staff’s time.
+Considering that it costs far more to get a new patient than to retain an existing one, a quick post-op phone call is a worthwhile investment of your and your staff’s time.

 Post-op phone calls may also save your practice money in the long run.
 While you want to make sure that your staff is busy, and your office has plenty of patients, it’s not cost-effective to have patients coming in unnecessarily.
-Calling them after a surgical procedure can leave time that you might have spent in a follow-up visit free for new patients.
+Calling them after a surgical procedure can leave time that you might have spent on a follow-up visit free for new patients.

-Finally, a post-op phone call may also be an opportunity to identify other concerns your patient’s may have about their dental health.
+Finally, a post-op phone call may also be an opportunity to identify other concerns your patients may have about their dental health.
 You can schedule appointments or educate them about procedures your practice offers.
 For example, a patient who is happy with their surgical experience might decide to invest in some elective dental treatments, such as whitening, if given the opportunity.

 In short, your practice can gain a lot more by making post-op calls part of your patient care protocol.